Resisting Arrest Attorneys Passaic County, NJ

 Protecting Clients Across Paterson, Woodland Park, Wayne, Clifton, West Milford, Little Falls, and Passaic County

-Resisting arrest charges in New Jersey can range from a disorderly persons charge to a third degree criminal charge.
+Resisting arrest charges in New Jersey can range from a disorderly persons charge to a third-degree criminal charge.
 Often times, resisting arrest charges are filed by law enforcement officers who feel they have been disrespected on the job.
 Being disrespectful and/or using foul language is not illegal.
-However, failure to comply with a police officer’s commands when your are in the process of being arrested may constitute a valid charge.
+However, failure to comply with a police officer’s commands when you are in the process of being arrested may constitute a valid charge.
 It can be intimidating to put your word against that of a law enforcement officer without adequate legal representation.

 Call our office to speak with a member of our legal team today in a free and confidential consultation to discuss the details of your resisting arrest charges and how we can best serve your needs.